José Maria Vergara y Lozano: Biography

 The same year, Vergara fought in Casanare and the Apure campaigns alongside General Manuel Roergas Serviez.
 These campaigns were also essential in securing the independence of Colombia.
 Later, on August 19, Vergara arrived in Guayana and was distinguished by the Liberator Simón Bolívar, who promoted him to brigadier general.
 This was a significant achievement for Vergara, and it recognized his bravery and contributions to the independence of Colombia.
 After his promotion, Vergara served as the chief of staff for the army commanded by José Antonio Anzoátegui.
 He continued to demonstrate his leadership abilities and helped to lead the army to further victories against the Spanish.

 During his time in Angostura, he held two significant positions: Chief of Staff of the Rifle Battalion and Chief of the Honor Guard.
 His dedication and service led to him being invited to attend the Congress of Angostura, where he delivered a speech that was later recorded for posterity:

 "The union of New Granada and Venezuela cannot and should not be like that of a conquered country, or ceded as a dowry to be in the interest of two families, or on the other hand, of another for the same or different political view.
 It must be done through the express will of the inhabitants of both countries, convinced of the mutual usefulness that must be for them."

 musical composition of war, printing of the state for Simon Bolivar by the president of cundinamarca Antonio Nariño, 1813.

 In 1820, he started experiencing symptoms of mental illness that prevented him from continuing his work.
 As a result, he returned to New Granada in 1822 where he was taken care of by his cousin's son, Ignacio Gutierrez Vergara, later president of Colombia.
 Unfortunately, he never recovered from his illness and spent the rest of his life in the Casablanca manor estate of the Vergara family, which was near Bogotá.
 He died in 1857.
 His funeral was attended by several notable figures, including the president of the republic at that time, Mariano Ospina Rodriguez, the archbishop of Bogotá, and generals such as Tomas Cipriano Mosquera, Rafael Urdaneta, Joaquín Paris, Mendoza, Buitrago, Briceño, and Piñerez.

-Guillermo Hernández de Alba says about Vergara: